ralemy/xamarin-mvvm-bdd/README.md

 The RestClient.md file contains the specifics of the above. the more up to date version of the file can be found in the branch.

+The **Barcode** branch was checked out from _Boilerplate.V1.2_ tag and demonstrates the use of Zxing libraries to turn the phone camera into a barcode scanner.

+This page Demonstraties the following Techniques:

+* Overlaying two views using the Grid compoinent
+* Using the ZXing libraries to scan a barcode
+* Delegating events and properties to ViewModel
+* Running code on UI Thread

+The Barcode.md file contains the specifics of the above. the more up to date version of the file can be found in the branch.

 # Credits